Skip to main navigation

 Overview

-Educating yourself and your family about asthma is essential for you and your child to have control of the disease.
+Educating yourself and your family about asthma is essential for you and your child to manage the condition.
 If you understand asthma, you will have an easier time following the different aspects of treatment, such as avoiding substances that cause symptoms (triggers) and knowing what to do during an asthma attack.

 Educate yourself or your child about:

-Learn all that you can from your doctor about asthma, such as the long-term effects of not treating asthma and the best ways for you or your child to manage the disease.
+- Asthma.
+Learn all that you can from your doctor about asthma, such as the long-term effects of not treating asthma and the best ways for you or your child to manage the condition.

 Part of education is effectively communicating what you don't understand and what you are concerned about.